eeshvardasikcm/eeshvardasikcm/README.md

 opportunity to be a community contributor.
 Carbon Project is the best opportunity available for my situation right now.

-I am committed to Carbon Project at least until 2024.
+I am dedicated to Carbon Project at least until 2024.
 No better option has been offered to me.
 It's possible I may stay with Carbon Project at least until version 1.0 is released around 2025.

 ## Private repository access has been restricted

 I am no longer offering access to my private repositories.
 Maybe in the future, this feature will return.
 After starting to work with Google Carbon Project,